Alcohol Licence for a Cafe/Restaurant

 A statutory period of 30 days must then elapse and if no objection to the issue of the Licence is received, a First Time Application Notice will be issued to you.

 The requirements for a café/restaurant applying for either a Special Restaurant Licence or a Wine Retailers On Licence, are set out in the following Irish legislation.

-Full list of alcohol licenses can be found here: The National Excise Licence Office
+Full list of alcohol licenses can be found under the excise licencing section here: The National Excise Licence Office